-The ADT7473/ADT7473-1 has an internal timer to measure THERM assertion time.
+The ADT7473 has an internal timer to measure THERM assertion time.
 For example, the THERM input can be connected to the PROCHOT output of a Pentium 4 CPU to measure system performance.
 The THERM input can also be connected to the output of a trip point temperature sensor.

-The timer is started on the assertion of the ADT7473/ADT7473-1 $\overline{\text{THERM}}$ input and stopped when $\overline{\text{THERM}}$ is deasserted.
-The timer counts $\overline{\text{THERM}}$ times cumulatively; that is, the timer resumes counting on the next $\overline{\text{THERM}}$ assertion.
-The $\overline{\text{THERM}}$ timer continues to accumulate $\overline{\text{THERM}}$ assertion times until the timer is read (it is cleared on read) or until it reaches full scale.
+The timer is started on the assertion of the ADT7473's THERM input and stopped when THERM is deasserted.
+The timer counts THERM times cumulatively; that is, the timer resumes counting on the next THERM assertion.
+The THERM timer continues to accumulate THERM assertion times until the timer is read (it is cleared on read) or until it reaches full scale.
 If the counter reaches full scale, it stops at that reading until cleared.

-The 8-bit \overline{THERM} timer status $\overline{register}$ (0x79) is designed so that Bit 0 is set to 1 on the first \overline{THERM} assertion.
-Once the cumulative \overline{THERM} assertion time has exceeded 45.52 ms, Bit 1 of the \overline{THERM} timer is set and Bit 0 becomes the LSB of the timer with a resolution of 22.76 ms (see Figure 34).
+The 8-bit THERM timer register (Reg.
+0x79) is designed so that Bit 0 is set to 1 on the first THERM assertion.
+Once the cumulative THERM assertion time has exceeded 45.52 ms, Bit 1 of the THERM timer is set and Bit 0 now becomes the LSB of the timer with a resolution of 22.76 ms (see Figure 29).

-When using the $\overline{\text{THERM}}$ timer, be aware of the following.
-After a $\overline{\text{THERM}}$ timer read (0x79):
+When using the THERM timer, be aware of the following.

+After a THERM timer read (Reg.
+0x79):

 - 1. The contents of the timer are cleared on read. - 2.
-The F4P bit (Bit 5) of Interrupt Status Register 2 needs to be cleared (assuming that the THERM timer limit has been exceeded).
+The F4P bit (Bit 5) of Status Register 2 needs to be cleared (assuming that the THERM timer limit has been exceeded).

-If the $\overline{\text{THERM}}$ timer is read during a $\overline{\text{THERM}}$ assertion, then the following happens:
+If the THERM timer is read during a THERM assertion, then the following happens:

-1. The contents of the timer are cleared.

-- 2. Bit 0 of the THERM timer is set to 1 (because a THERM assertion is occurring). - 3.
-The THERM timer increments from 0. - 4.
-If the \overline{THERM} timer limit (Register 0x7A) = 0x00, the F4P bit is set.
+- 1. The contents of the timer are cleared. - 2.
+Bit 0 of the THERM timer is set to 1 (because a THERM assertion is occurring). - 3.
+The $\overline{\text{THERM}}$ timer increments from 0. - 4.
+If the $\overline{\text{THERM}}$ timer limit (Reg.
+0x7A) = 0x00, the F4P bit is set.